coder/coder/docs/quickstart/aws.md

 coder login <url***.try.coder.app>
 ```

-Fill out the prompts - be sure to save use email and password - these are your admin username and password.
+Fill out the prompts.
+Be sure to save use email and password as these are your admin username and password.

 You can now access Coder on your local machine with the relevant  `***.try.coder.app` URL and logging in with the username and password.